vatsalspatel/to-do-app/README.md

+# To Do App

-# Simple "To Do" application built using React.
+A simple "To Do" application built using React JS.
+Used Tailwind CSS for styling.